numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

      For example, adding a ``float32`` and a ``float64`` is implemented by first casting the ``float32`` to ``float64``.

-3. *``dtype`` resolution:*
+3. *Parametric ``dtype`` resolution:*

+   * In general, whenever an output DType is parametric the parameters have to be found (resolved).
    * For example, if a loop adds two strings, it is necessary to define the correct output (and possibly input) dtypes.  ``S5 + S4 -> S9``, while an ``upper`` function has the signature ``S5 -> S5``.
-   * In general, whenever an output DType is parametric the parameters have to be found (resolved).
-When they are not parametric, this step can be implemented using a minimal default version.
+   * When they are not parametric, a default implementation is provided which fills in the default dtype instances (ensuring for example native byte order).

 4. *Preparing the iteration:*